Legal & General fund arm calls for compulsory cyber audits

 LONDON British fund manager Legal & General Investment Management on Monday called for compulsory cyber audits to be introduced to ensure companies are prepared to protect themselves from attack.

-The group, the asset manager arm of insurer Legal & General, said it wanted companies to identify and monitor information assets as a strategic issue; document the management of the risk through an audit; and make sure awareness of cyber risk was embedded in the culture of the company.
+The group, the asset manager arm of insurer Legal & General (LGEN.L), said it wanted companies to identify and monitor information assets as a strategic issue; document the management of the risk through an audit; and make sure awareness of cyber risk was embedded in the culture of the company.

 "Cyber security is a significant risk to our investee companies.
 It is incumbent of us to discuss how company boards are managing cyber security and their digital infrastructure throughout the corporate year," said David Patt, senior analyst for corporate governance and public policy at LGIM.